- Cycle the quiet back roads of the Loire Valley, the "Garden of France"

 The city streets, quiet back roads, and protected cycling paths of the Loire Valley are ideal for any adventurer seeking to explore the luscious "Garden of France."
 Centuries ago, French kings and nobility poured into the Loire Valley with the greatest architects of the age, constructing the majestic châteaux, gardens, and vineyards that now number among Europe's most beloved treasures.
 The region's mild climate is ideal for cycling.
 Its river-laced landscape, dotted with small churches, family farms, historic villages, and breathtaking castles, provides unbeatable scenery.

-We ride 25 to 40 miles each day with full van support, mostly on quiet back roads that wind through pastoral scenes.
+We ride 25 to 40 miles each day, mostly on quiet back roads that wind through pastoral scenes.
 Pass traditional communities with fresh flower markets, produce stands, and fine chocolate, while sampling the region's exceptional wines and authentic, freshly-prepared French cuisine.
 We spend each night in a comfortable, distinctive small hotel or guesthouse.
 Sharing their expert first-hand knowledge of cycling and the history of this remarkable region, our outstanding local guides provide a Loire Valley cycling tour that is simply unforgettable.

 Important Notice: Day 1 is the day you should plan to arrive at the meeting point for the trip.
 This may require departing your hometown one or more days in advance and traveling on an overnight flight.